Relationships

 What if my child changes their mind later?

-That’s allowed.
+That is allowed.
 Childhood exploration can shift.
 Support is never wasted.
-When you respond with respect, you teach your child they can be honest with you over time.
+When you respond with respect, you teach your child they can be honest with you over time, including when things change.

-You can keep it simple: “Our child is expressing themself.
-We’re supporting them.
-We won’t tolerate teasing or shaming.”
-You don’t need to debate.
-You can set clear boundaries.
+You can keep it simple: our child is expressing themself, we are supporting them, and we will not tolerate teasing or shaming.
+You do not need to debate.
+You can set a clear boundary and leave space for the relationship to adjust around it.

-It depends on your child’s privacy needs and your sense of safety in the school environment.
+It depends on your child's privacy needs and your sense of safety in the school environment.
 If you do reach out, focus on practical supports and respect.
-You can also ask what policies exist around names, pronouns, and anti-bullying.
+You can ask what policies exist around names, pronouns, and anti-bullying, without necessarily disclosing more than your child is ready to have disclosed.

 What if I'm anxious all the time about getting it wrong?

-That’s a sign you need support too.
-Parent support can help you build steadier language, practice boundaries, and calm the fear so your child experiences you as grounded.
+That is a sign you need support too.
+Parent support can help you build steadier language, practise boundaries, and quiet the fear so your child experiences you as grounded.
+The anxiety is not a character flaw.
+It is a real response to a real pressure.

 Where do I start if I want parent support?

-A consult is often the simplest first step.
-We can help you sort what’s happening, what matters most, and what kind of support would be most useful right now.
+A consult is usually the simplest first step.
+Laura Hoge, RSW holds most of the parent work in our practice.
+A short consult is a chance to sort what is happening, what matters most, and what kind of support would be useful right now.

 Profile illustration of Clayre Sessoms, RP, ATR-BC, an online therapist in Vancouver, Canada